biosustain/benchling-resources/guides/eln.md

 # Electronic Lab Notebook (ELN)

- 🎯 This guide show you:
-- Useful tools and functionalities inside an entry
-- How to leverage templates and subtemplates for better note taking

-## Introduction

 Documenting experiments is an indispensable part of scientific research.

 Much like the traditional paper notebook, you can open a blank entry of the electronic lab notebook (ELN) and start writing your experimental notes.
 However, the ELN is built to facilitate and elevate note taking, as it offers: